 Sarcasm Sentiment Analysis : AI Model To Detect Sarcasm In Social Media

-Social media sentiment analysis is important because it helps you understand exactly what people “think” of your brand.
+Sarcasm detection in Social media sentiment analysis is important because it helps you understand exactly what people “think” of your brand.
 Questions that are answered include: what is the average consumer saying about your product?
 Are consumers happy or not with your customer service?

 Sentiment analytics is emerging as a critical input in running a successful business.
 Want to know more about Express Analytics sentiment analysis service?
 Fill up this form and we’ll get in touch with you.